 - The Policy, Finance and Development Committee, which has overall responsibility for setting the long term aims of the Council and moving it forward in line with these objectives. - The Service Delivery Committee, which has direct responsibility for the day-to-day operation of all services.

 Visions and Priorities

-The latest Corporate Plan was agreed by Council in February 2017 and the updated MTFS (Feb 2018) reflects the Plan's priorities:
+The latest Corporate Plan was approved in March 2019, covering the period 2019 - 2024 and the updated MTFS (Feb 2019) reflects the Plan's priorities: